HardisonCo/.github/international/bangladesh/bd-health/hms-utl/index.md

 ## Integration Points

-This document outlines how HMS-UTL is integrated with bd_Health systems in Bangladesh.
+This document outlines how HMS-UTL is integrated with bd-health systems in Bangladesh.